-Fewer samples were analyzed for UV-Vis properties than for DOC concentration due to method evolution at the start of the project and instrument-sharing limitations.
+Fewer samples were analyzed for UV-Vis properties than for DOC concentration due to method evolution at the start of the project and instrument availability.
 Of the samples collected and analyzed, DOC data were filtered and reduced by 9.2% (to 387 samples) during quality control checks (described below).
-UV-Vis data were reduced by 19.5% (to 256 samples): quality control resulted in a 9% reduction, with the additional 10.5% data loss unfortunately caused during instrument maintenance.
+UV-Vis data were reduced by 19.5% (to 256 samples): quality control resulted in a 9% reduction, with the additional 10.5% data loss resulting from periods of instrument maintenance.

 Vertical rack sampling quality control